 Conservatory Office: University Music Center (UMC), Room C306

 Telephone: (562) 985-4781

-Faculty: David Anglin, Jermie Arnold, John T. Barcellona, Richard P. Birkemeier (Emeritus), Carolyn Bremer, Ray Briggs, John A. Carnahan, Shun-Lin Chou, Adam Con, Alicia Doyle, Kristine K. Forney (Emerita), Rob Frear, H. Martin Herman, Roger C. Hickman, Jeff Jarvis, Deborah Mitchell (Emerita), Johannes Mueller-Stosch, Donald J. Para (Emeritus), Alan Shockley, Jonathan Talberg, Raymond Torres-Santos, Leland Vail (Emeritus), Daniel Zanutto
+Faculty: David Anglin, Jermie Arnold, Edward Atkatz, John T. Barcellona, Richard P. Birkemeier (Emeritus), Carolyn Bremer, Ray Briggs, John A. Carnahan, Shun-Lin Chou, Alicia Doyle, Rob Frear, Christine Guter, H. Martin Herman, Roger C. Hickman, Jeff Jarvis, Johannes Mueller-Stosch, Donald J. Para (Emeritus), Alan Shockley, Moni Simeonov, Jonathan Talberg, Raymond Torres-Santos, Leland Vail (Emeritus), Daniel Zanutto

 Contact the Bob Cole Conservatory of Music for a complete list of applied faculty or visit the conservatory's website at www.csulb.edu/music

 Students desiring information should contact the Conservatory office for referral to one of the faculty advisors: Undergraduate Advisor, Music Education (credential) Advisor or Graduate Advisor.

 Performer • Choral Director • Instrumental Conductor • Music Teacher • Music Director • Composer/Arranger • Copyist • Musical Instrument Sales Representative • Music Librarian • Music Critic • Music Editor • Performing Arts Manager (Some of these, and other careers, require additional education or experience.
 For more information, see www.careers.csulb.edu.)

 The undergraduate music curriculum provides programs for the student: who wishes to become a professional musician; who wishes to enter the teaching profession; for whom music is part of a general education; or who is intending to pursue an advanced degree in music.